HarommelRabbid/LifeLua/README.md

 # LifeLua
 LifeLua is a Lua interpreter for the PS Vita which combines simplicity with advanceability.
-It is an alternative to the other Lua interpreters available on the PS Vita.
+It is an alternative to the other Lua interpreters available for the platform.

 <img src="bg0.png"></img>

 ## Features
-* Timers with pausing and stopping.
+* Timers with pausing and stopping
-* Camera support with effects and more
+* Camera support with effects and filters
-* JSON, TOML and SQLite3 support.
+* JSON, TOML and SQLite3 support
 * Image support including PSD, TGA & HDR support
 * Audio with support for MP3, WAV, OGG, OPUS, FLAC and tracker module formats (.MOD, .IT & more)
+* QR code scanning & generation
+* Shapes with solid colors or gradients
 * TBA
 ## Documentation
 https://harommelrabbid.github.io/LifeLua